I stopped using the old Lawful-Chaotic-Good-Evil alignment system a long time ago. There are many reasons why one might want to use it but I don’t.

 When I started running Swords and Wizardry as my main game, I adopted the Law-Neutral-Chaos alignment system.

-Where there is balance, life flourishes.
-The forest must have the Chaos of fire for the old growth to be cleared and new growth to emerge.
-Too much order, such as a factory, and life is crushed.
-Too much entropy and life does not have the material it needs to live.
-Life exists between the extremes.
+The forest must have the Chaos of fire for the old growth to be cleared and new growth to emerge and a new order to take shape.
+Too much order, like a plaza of tightly fitted pavers where no plant can find purchase, and life is crushed.
+Too much entropy and nature lacks the emergent order of the forest or prairie and becomes a formless Chaotic desolation.

 The various People of the multiverse have some version of the story of how the worlds were made.